AI in College Admissions Research: 4 Major Studies

 - Telling a reader "ChatGPT helped" costs about 22% of perceived authenticity.
 In a controlled vignette experiment, the same essay paragraph was rated 3.98 (no help) vs. 3.68 (admissions coach) vs. 3.09 (ChatGPT) for authenticity, with similar drops for competence and ethics.
 (Foundry10, July 2024)

 Each of these findings has caveats — and we'll get to them.
 None of them should be read as a final verdict on AI's role in admissions.
-All three are the strongest empirical evidence we currently have.
+All four are the strongest empirical evidence we currently have.

 What each paper actually studied